cassidyjames/dont-call-it-an-lms/.github/ISSUE_TEMPLATE/new-assignment-1.md

 ---
-name: New Assignment 1
+name: Create New: Assignment 1
-about: Create a new task for assignment to assign to learners
+about: Create a new task for assignment 1 to be assigned to one or more learners
 title: 'Assignment 1: Do a thing'
 labels: Assignment, Assignment 1
 assignees: ''